WPBeginner

 Normally, you would enter your website’s domain name as host when connecting your FTP client.

-If you are unable to find this information, then you can ask for support at your new web hosting company, and they will help you out.
+If you are unable to find this information, then you can ask for support from your new web hosting company, and they will help you out.

 Again, if you are not sure, then ask your web hosting company.